 If you are relocating the United States, it is important to know that the US does not require all expatriates (or US citizens) to have medical coverage.
 However, the risk of being in the US without medical coverage is massive hospital bills or even no access to medical care.
 There are newer requirements for certain expats on select visa types that may require you to have health coverage.

 Medical costs in the US tend to be higher than other countries for a couple of reasons.
 American doctors tend to order more tests and scans than in other countries, and the US deals with a relatively high rate of medical inflation.

 The quality of medical care available in the United States is generally of a high standard.
 In the United States, health care is provided by private hospitals and clinics.
 This requires citizens to have private medical insurance.
 Often, an employer provides insurance that covers the employee and their immediate family.
 Increasingly, due to rising costs, employees are required to help cover the cost of that medical insurance.

-If health coverage is not provided through an employer or the coverage is inadequate, most individuals purchase their own international medical insurance.
+If an employer does not provide health coverage or the coverage is inadequate, most individuals purchase international medical insurance themselves.

 A federal Medicare program is available for retirees.
-There is also Medicaid, which is federal medial aid for the poor.
+There is also Medicaid, which is federal medical aid for the poor.

 The Cost of Medical Coverage for Expats in America

-Premiums, or the cost of the medical coverage, are based on a number of factors including country of origin, age, medical history, etc. It is generally advised to have more comprehensive insurance for US medical coverage because it can cost a lot, but the costs of not having it can be much higher.
-For example, the tests and scans doctors often run are costly and typically not covered in budget medical insurance plans.
+Premiums, or the cost of the medical coverage, are based on some factors including country of origin, age, medical history, etc. It is advised to have more comprehensive insurance for US medical coverage because it can cost a lot, but the costs of not having it can be much higher.
+For example, the tests and scans doctors often run are costly and typically not covered by budget medical insurance plans.